d12frosted/elpa-mirror/melpa/pg-readme.txt

     detailed information (attribute types, for example), it can be obtained from `pg-result' on a SELECT statement for that table.

+(pg-hstore-setup conn)
+    Prepare for the use of HSTORE datatypes.
+This function must be called before using the HSTORE extension.
+It loads the extension if necessary, and sets up the parsing support for HSTORE datatypes.

 (pg-lo-create conn . args) -> oid
     Create a new large object (BLOB, or binary large object in other DBMSes parlance) in the database to which we are